 Come prepared

 Make sure you pack everything you need for a day at the beach.
 Dogs will need plenty of fresh water, so get enough for the whole family.
-It’s a good idea to have a collapsible water bowl, so you don’t have to make your dog drink straight from the bottle.
+It’s a good idea to have a sturdy dog bowl so you don’t have to make your dog drink straight from the bottle.
 This way you can also keep track of how much water the dog has actually had.
+Bring interactive dog toys that will entertain your dog throughout the day.
+If you’re able to throw balls or other toys down the beach, that is a perfect activity that will entertain your dogs, and give it a good amount of exercise.
+Just make sure the toys float if they end up in the water.

 Before you leave